onshape-public/go-client/onshape/docs/UserApi.md

 > BTUserOAuth2SummaryInfo SessionInfo(ctx).Execute()

-Check if current user is signed-in.
-Information returned depends on OAuth2ReadPII scope.
+Check to see if a user is signed in to a current session.

 ### Example